 Wind Chill: -48 degrees

 In the back of your mind, the silky voice of John Facenda begins to detail the “frozen tundra of Lambeau Field.”
-Green Bay Packers quarterback Bart Starr followed Jerry Kramer’s famous block to win the 1967 NFL Championship Game.
+Green Bay Packers quarterback Bart Starr followed Jerry Kramer’s famous block to win the 1967 NFL Championship Game on December 31, 1967 in Green Bay, Wisconsin.
 While this title game is popular for pitting head coaches Vince Lombardi and Tom Landry of the Dallas Cowboys against each other, the coldest game in NFL history only deserves on nickname: The Ice Bowl.

 Being caught outside in the blistering cold weather is never fun, but deliberately going to an NFL game when the temperatures are sub-zero is pure madness.
 I’ll gladly sit back on my couch and watch the game on TV with the heat turned all the way up.